stereobooster/braindb/README.md

   - [ ] local graph
   - [ ] global graph
 - CLI
-  - [ ] ability to path options: source, destination, db_path, watch mode etc.
+  - [ ] ability to pass options: source, destination, db_path, watch mode etc.
 - watch mode
   - [ ] watch files with chokidar
   - [ ] on file deletion remove all links to it